Air Quality Regulations and Resources

 EPA Air Quality Regulations

-These federal rules can apply to your facility based on its sector type, identification by Standard Industrial Codes (SIC) or the North American Industrial Code System (NAICS), or to particular equipment or manufacturing process types.
+These federal rules can apply to your facility based on its sector type, identification by Standard Industrial Classification (SIC) System or the North American Industry Classification System (NAICS), or to particular equipment or manufacturing process types.
 For example, in addition to state rules, federal regulations have been adopted by state rules for boilers.
-Applicability of these rules are dependent on numerous factors such as type of boiler; size of boiler; fuels fired; or year the boiler was constructed, reconstructed or modified; and PTE emissions of hazardous air pollutants (HAPs) at your facility (major HAP or minor HAP source).
+Applicability of these rules are dependent on numerous factors such as type of boiler; size of boiler; fuels fired; or year the boiler was constructed, reconstructed or modified; and the potential to emit (PTE) hazardous air pollutants (HAPs) at your facility (major HAP or minor HAP source).

 EPA Region 7 Air Quality Program - link to EPA Region 7 AQ page

-40 CFR Part 60 - Standards of Performance for New Stationary Sources, NSPS rules – adopted by K.A.R.
-28-19-720, except as identified in the regulation.
+40 CFR Part 60 - Standards of Performance for New Stationary Sources, New Source Performance Standards (NSPS) rules – adopted by K.A.R.
+28-19-720, except as identified in the regulation

-40 CFR Part 61 - National Emission Standards for Hazardous Air Pollutants – adopted by K.A.R.
-28-19-735, except as identified in the regulation.
+40 CFR Part 61 - National Emission Standards for Hazardous Air Pollutants (NESHAP) – adopted by K.A.R.
+28-19-735, except as identified in the regulation

-40 CFR Part 63 - National Emission Standards for Hazardous Air Pollutants for Source Categories, NESHAPS Maximum Achievable Control Technology (MACT) rules – adopted by K.A.R.
-28-19-750, except as identified in the regulation.
+40 CFR Part 63 - National Emission Standards for Hazardous Air Pollutants (NESHAP) for Source Categories, Maximum Achievable Control Technology (MACT) rules – adopted by K.A.R.
+28-19-750, except as identified in the regulation

 Other Related Resources